mbostock/git-static/README.md

 node index
 ```

-Go to <http://localhost:3000/HEAD/test.html> to view the file you created.
+Go to <http://localhost:3000/HEAD/path/to/file.html> to view a file from the source repository.
 You can replace `HEAD` with a specific commit version.
 In the future, git-static will support revision parsing, so you can use short names and aliases for commits such as "0ad4156" or "HEAD~1".